yaraeslamm/bachelor_thesis/AudioBased/Readme.md

     ```

 ## Usage
-1. Audio File Configuration:
-* To choose an audio file for Kimi to say:
+1. Audio File Configuration (to choose an audio file for Kimi to say):
- 1. In the kimiOmniverse folder, open app.py and set the audio_file_path attribute to the path of your desired .wav file.
+ 1. In the kimiOmniverse folder, open app.py and set the audio_file_path attribute to the path of your desired .wav file.**
  2. In the ARKit_robo folder, open demo_with_wav_file.py in the demo directory and set the test_wav attribute to the same file path.

 2. Kimi Setup: